Reeveo/e-sign-uk/Project/Overview.md

 * Users can specify the signing order (sequential workflow).
 * Users can designate recipients who receive the final, fully executed document (can include signers and non-signers).
 *
-* **4.2.1 Document Preparation Workflow**
+* **4.2.1 Document Add & Preparation Workflow (End-to-End)**
-* The typical user workflow for preparing a document for signing after initial upload is as follows:
+* This outlines the complete user journey from uploading a document to initiating the signing process:
-* 1.  **Upload Document:** The user uploads a PDF document via the `DocumentUpload` component on their Dashboard (FEAT-DOC-01).
+* 1.  **Upload Document (Dashboard):** The user initiates the process by uploading a PDF document using the `DocumentUpload` component on their Dashboard (FEAT-DOC-01).
+* 2.  **Initial Backend Processing:** Upon successful upload, the backend:
+    *   Securely stores the PDF file in Supabase Storage.
+    *   Creates a corresponding record in the `documents` table with an initial status (e.g., 'draft').
+* 3.  **Frontend Update (Dashboard):** The Dashboard UI updates, typically showing the newly uploaded document in the `DocumentList` with a "Prepare" button or similar call to action.
-* 2.  **System Processing:** The system securely stores the document (Supabase Storage), creates a corresponding record in the database, and redirects the user to the dedicated Document Preparation page (`/documents/[documentId]/prepare`).
+* 4.  **Navigate to Preparation:** The user clicks the "Prepare" button, navigating them to the dedicated Document Preparation page (`/documents/[documentId]/prepare`).
+* 5.  **Document Preparation Steps:** On the preparation page, the user configures the document for signing:
-* 3.  **Add Signers:** Using the `SignerInput` panel, the user adds the names and email addresses of all required signers (Part of FEAT-DOC-03).
+    *   **Add Signers:** Adds required signers (name, email) using the `SignerInput` panel (Part of FEAT-DOC-03).
-* 4.  **Set Signing Order:** The user defines the sequence in which signers must sign the document (Part of FEAT-DOC-03).
+    *   **Set Signing Order:** Defines the sequence in which signers must sign (Part of FEAT-DOC-03).
-* 5.  **Place Fields:** The user utilizes the `FieldPalette` and the `DocumentPreparationArea` (which includes the `PdfViewer`) to drag and drop required signature fields (Signature, Initials, Date Signed, Text Box, etc.) onto the document preview (FEAT-DOC-02).
+    *   **Place Fields:** Uses the `FieldPalette` and `DocumentPreparationArea` (including `PdfViewer`) to drag & drop fields (Signature, Date Signed, Text, etc.) onto the document (FEAT-DOC-02).
-* 6.  **Assign Fields:** For each placed field, the user selects the field and uses the `FieldProperties` panel (or similar mechanism) to assign it to a specific signer added in step 3 (FEAT-DOC-02).
+    *   **Assign Fields:** Selects each placed field and assigns it to a specific signer using the `FieldProperties` panel (FEAT-DOC-02).
+* 6.  **Save Preparation ("Save & Continue"):** The user clicks "Save & Continue" (or a similar button) to finalize the preparation.
+* 7.  **Backend Save Processing:** This action triggers a request to the backend API (`/api/documents/[documentId]/prepare`):
+    *   The backend validates the preparation data (signers, fields, assignments).
-* 7.  **Save Preparation:** The user saves the current state.
-This action persists the added signers, their order, the placed fields (type, position, assigned signer) to the database, associating them with the document record.
-The document is now ready to be sent (FEAT-DOC-04).
+    *   Persists the signers, their order, field details (type, position, page, assigned signer ID), and any other preparation settings to the database, associating them with the document record.
+    *   Updates the document's status in the database to 'ready_to_send'.
+* 8.  **Automatic Send Trigger:** The successful completion of the `/prepare` API call (or a separate mechanism triggered by the status change) automatically initiates the sending process by calling the `/api/documents/[documentId]/send` endpoint.
+This endpoint:
+    *   Generates unique, secure signing tokens for each signer based on the defined order.
+    *   Updates the signer records in the database with their respective tokens.
+    *   Updates the document's status in the database to 'sent'.
+    *   Logs the initial notification event (e.g., email sent to the first signer).
+    *   Sends the actual email notification to the *first* signer in the sequence, containing their unique signing link (FEAT-DOC-04 Part 1 - Initiation).
+* 9.  **Frontend Confirmation:** The user is typically redirected back to the Dashboard or shown a confirmation message indicating the document preparation is complete and the signing process has been initiated.
+The document status on the Dashboard should reflect 'sent'.
 * FEAT-DOC-04: Sending & Notifications:
 * Initiate the signing process, sending an email notification to the first signer in the sequence via Mailgun.
 * Email should contain a secure, unique link to the signing page.